futureversecom/trn-js-api/README.md

 ## Contribution

-If you spot gaps in the information provided, or are uncertain about any specific area, please do [log an issue](https://github.com/futureversecom/trn-js-api/issues) or if you are that way inclined, make a pull-request.
+If you spot gaps in the information provided or are uncertain about any specific area, please do [log an issue](https://github.com/futureversecom/trn-js-api/issues).
+Alternatively, if you are inclined that way, you can make a pull request.